sumit171204/Hackathon_2025/client/README.md

-# StackIt - Modern Q&A Platform
+# DreamIt - Modern Q&A Platform

 A beautiful, mobile-responsive Q&A web application built with React, TypeScript, and modern UI components.